stefanik12/evaluation-pipeline-2024/README.md

 git clone https://github.com/babylm/evaluation-pipeline-2024
 cd evaluation-pipeline-2024
 pip install -e .
+pip install minicons
 ```

 If you need a previous version of torch and/or CUDA, install it after running the above commands.
+You may also need to upgrade the `accelerate` library after installing the above packages; if so, use `pip install --upgrade accelerate`.

 ## Data